formsbyair/Documentation/docs/_docs/questions/types/display-content.md

 Use the toolbar in **Editor** view to make text Bold/Italic/Underline, and insert hyperlinks and images.

-Image URLs must point to existing images on the internet, you can't upload custom images currently.
+Image URLs must point to existing images on the internet, you can't upload custom images via our portal or API currently.

 Hyperlinks and images can be edited by clicking on them and using the popup toolbar.